JBDAC/TelegramDeDup/README.md

 ## Limitations

 - The bot does not retrospectively analyze past messages; it only starts monitoring from the point of activation.
-- Large files are not supported due to Telegram Bot API limitations on downloading size.
+- Although large files are not supported due to Telegram Bot API limitations on downloading size, their metadata is compared.

 For more information on the Telegram Bot API and the python-telegram-bot library, consult the [official documentation](https://docs.python-telegram-bot.org/).